ortus-boxlang/boxlang-docs/getting-started/installation/README.md

 # Installation

 {% hint style="danger" %}
-; wePLEASE NOTE THAT WE ARE STILL IN OPEN BETA.
+PLEASE NOTE THAT WE ARE STILL IN OPEN BETA.
 ANYTHING CAN CHANGE
 {% endhint %}

 ## Requirements <a href="#requirements-7" id="requirements-7"></a>